pstone22/ethnicity/README.md

     1. Other Black
     1. Chinese
     1. Other ethnic group
-- Stata do file to create the ethnicity codelist can be found [here](stata/ethnicity.do).
+- The Stata do file to create the ethnicity codelist is available [here](stata/ethnicity.do).

 ## Ethnicity codelist use